neishm/fstd2nc/README.md

                         hours.
   --reference-date YYYY-MM-DD
                         The reference date for the netCDF time axis.
-The default is the starting date in the file.
+The default is the starting date in the RPN file.
   --buffer-size BUFFER_SIZE
                         How much data to write at a time (in MBytes).
 Default is 100.